 |Fear of penalties, not consistently enforced||Ownership of shares that grow in value as the fishery regains health|

 The incentives are working

-A kind of rights-based fishing called catch shares has already transformed fisheries in the U.S. Overfishing has dropped 60% in federal waters since 2000; and better management is providing more stable fishing jobs and increased revenue.
+A kind of rights-based fishing called catch shares has already transformed fisheries in the United States.
+Overfishing has dropped 60 percent in federal waters since 2000; and better management is providing more stable fishing jobs and increased revenue.

-From Australia, Belize and Chile to Denmark, Namibia and the United States, sustainable management is creating healthier oceans that support more fish, feed more people and improve livelihoods.
+In Belize, Denmark, Namibia, the United States and elsewhere, sustainable management is creating healthier oceans that support more fish, feed more people and improve livelihoods.

-Fisherman and fishery managers are now some of our biggest allies in this sea change.
+Fisherman and fishery managers are some of our biggest allies in this change.

 "We're catching bigger fish and getting more bang for our buck," says Buddy Guindon, a Gulf of Mexico commercial red snapper fisherman.

 "[Sustainable fishing] will help fish rebound without marginalizing those who have fished for generations," says Belize Fisheries administrator Beverly Wade.

 By changing the policies and practices of 12 nations, we can get 70 percent of the world's catch under managed rights, tipping the system toward sustainability.
 This is our goal for 2020.
 We need your support to get us there.